GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

 ### Brute Force Protection

-New to version 4.0, the following parameters are listed under the `authenticationProtectionConfiguration` header.
-These four parameters help protect against brute force attacks by periodically delaying login requests that occur too frequently in too short a period of time.
+The Gluu Server comes with a feature to help protect against brute force attacks by periodically delaying login requests that occur too frequently in too short a period of time.
+The following parameters are listed under the `authenticationProtectionConfiguration` header:

 Name                                  | Description
 --------------------------------------|------------